seascape-models/seascape_collaboration/limitations_risks_and_solutions.md

 ## Options (unresolved)

-Dropbox, Google drive or Onedrive: I recommend google drive (out of the free alternatives) from limited reading, because apparently Onedrive occasionally mixes file (which would really suck!).
-However, I still think Dropbox is the best of the three from my experiences.
+Dropbox, Google drive or OneDrive: OneDrive because it is free.
+However, from limited reading apparently OneDrive occasionally mixes file (which would really suck!).
+I still think Dropbox is the best of the three from my experiences.

 # Risks and solutions